What is Mobile Music Teacher?

 A private, quiet location is an often overlooked, but important aspect of effective music study.
 Being able to isolate the sounds that you make helps to develop a musician’s ear.
 A space devoid of distractions is important for keeping focus and making practice effective.

 A recording device can be quite helpful, as well.
-Tape recorders, smartphone apps, computer based recording setups, and multitrack recording units are all great ways to record yourself and listen back.
-Observing your own playing from an outside is a very telling experience for a musician and can drasticaly aid in improvement.
+Tape recorders, smartphone apps, computer based recording setups, and multi-track recording units are all great ways to record yourself and listen back.
+Observing your own playing from an outside is a very telling experience for a musician and can drastically aid in improvement.